 hypoallergenic adj.
 Shouldn't make your skin itch or get irritated but still might.
 Unregulated term, proceed with some caution.

 hybrid smartwatch n.
 A watch which appears to be a standard analogue watch with hands, yet has hidden technology in the case.
 This is generally step tracking tech that syncs with your smartphone, but increasingly moving to notifications, expressed by vibrations and moving the watch's hands.
+There's some pretty great hybrid smartwatches you can slap onto your wrist now.

 heart rate monitoring n.
 See optical heart rate.